dektrium/yii2-user/docs/registration.md

 ## Password generation

-If you set `isPasswordGenerated` to be true, then service will generate random 8-char password for newly registered users.
+If you set `isPasswordGeneratorEnabled` to be true, then service will generate random 8-char password for newly registered users.
 Generated password will be injected into email that is sent after registration is complete.

 ## Adding more fields to registration form